| Table of Contents |

 Fixing Text-Based Numeric Errors

 Beyond the amount or layout of your data, the type of data is crucial.
-The "Insufficient Data" error can also occur if your X, Y, or Z values are text instead of numbers, or if your data file contains numbers that are incorrectly formatted as text.
+The "Insufficient Data" error can also occur if your X, Y, or Z values consist of text instead of numbers, or if your data file contains numerical information that has been incorrectly formatted as text.
 To resolve this, you can:

 - Open the file in the Surfer worksheet.

-- Highlight the column of numeric data that is formatted as text (you can tell this if the numbers are left justified in the cells).
+- Highlight each column of numeric data, if the numbers are left justified in the cells they are formatted as text.

 - Click Data | Data | Text to Number.